cloudfoundry-attic/bosh-lite/README.md

 A lite development env for BOSH using Warden from within Vagrant.

 This readme also includes demonstrates how to deploy Cloud Foundry into bosh-lite.
+See [Getting Started](GettingStarted.md) for a full example with detailed step-by-step commands.

 ## Installation